Qiwei1i/shopsite/readme.txt

-#HowtorunitonWindows
+#How to run it on Windows

- #need download node.js first
+ need download node.js first

  open cmd